Back to Inside Track Blog

 What is physical activity?

 Being physically active is defined as any movement of the body that uses your muscles and requires energy expenditure.
 Essentially, this includes any motion you do throughout the day, such as walking up the stairs or even cleaning the house!
-This excludes sitting or lying down.

-What is mental wellbeing?
+What is mental well-being?

-Good mental wellbeing doesn’t always mean a person is happy or unaffected by what’s happening to or around them.
-However, poor mental wellbeing can make it even more challenging to cope with what’s happening in daily life.
+Good mental well-being doesn’t mean a person is always happy or unaffected by what’s happening to or around them.
+However, poor mental well-being can make it even more challenging to cope with what’s happening in daily life.

-How can physical activity have an impact on mental wellbeing?
+How can physical activity have an impact on mental well-being?

-Physical activity can greatly enhance our mental wellbeing — even if it’s just a short 10-minute walk!
+Physical activity can greatly enhance our mental well-being — even if it’s just a short 10-minute walk!

-Some of the most important benefits physical activity can have on mental wellbeing include:
+Some of the most important benefits physical activity can have on mental well-being include:

 1. Reduces stress